leadr-msu/leadr-msu.github.io/guides/wordpress.md

 *Last Updated 12/7/2021*

 WordPress is an incredibly popular content management system.
 What is a content management system?
 It is exactly what the name implies: it is a system that manages content.
 Instead of learning HTML, CSS, JavaScript and other coding languages, all you have to focus on is providing your content within WordPress's system.
-Because WordPress is so popular, there is no shortage of WordPress tutorials accessible online to help you with this goal.
-With this in mind, we will provide some basic guidance on some of issues we run into the most in LEADR, and list of great resources for you to explore WordPress further.
+Because WordPress is so popular, there is no shortage of WordPress tutorials accessible online to help you with this goal (<a href="#resources">see additional resources below</a>).
+With this in mind, we will provide some basic guidance on some of the most common issues we run into at LEADR.
+And if you need further help, you can check out the end of this guide for <a href="#resources">a list of additional resources on WordPress.</a>

 ## How to install WordPress
 WordPress needs to live somewhere in order for you to be able to use it.
 This means having a server, and a web address that people can access to get to your WordPress installation.
 In LEADR, we use services like [MSU Domains](https://domains.cal.msu.edu/) (which is part of a service related to Reclaim Hosting) and [Humanities Commons](https://hcommons.org/) to provide hosting services for WordPress.
 These services are geared towards college students, but there are a large number of webhosting services out there for everybody.